-Get the most bang for your buck with these cheap Android tablets
+These are the best cheap tablets that won't break the bank

 - Micro-USB for charging

-The Tab M8 FHD may not have the highest resolution, but it's perfect to pick up and surf the web or read a book from the couch

-Best for the Amazon Ecosystem: Amazon Fire HD 10
+Best cheap Android tablet for the Amazon Ecosystem: Amazon Fire HD 10

 It's no secret that Amazon's ability to provide serviceable tablets is unmatched, especially in the budget market.
-The Fire HD 10 is the king of the Fire HD lineup, with a 10.1-inch display, and either 32GB or 64GB of expandable storage.
-In fact, you can add up to a 512GB microSD card, which should be more than enough for your needs.
+The Fire HD 10 is the king of the Fire HD lineup, with a 10.1-inch display and 32GB or 64GB of expandable storage.
+In fact, you can add up to a 1TB microSD card, which should be more than enough for your needs.

-Add in the 12 hours of battery life and four different colors to choose from and you really have a no-brainer tablet option.
-There's even USB-C onboard, and a new octa-core processor for more power than ever before in a Fire tablet.
+Add in the 12 hours of battery life and four different colors, and you really have a no-brainer tablet option.
+There's even USB-C on board and a new octa-core processor for more power than ever before in a Fire tablet.

-One thing to keep in mind is that the Fire HD 10 runs an Amazon-centric version of Android, and it doesn't have access to the Google Play Store.
-That's not to say you can't still download apps, you just have to take advantage of Amazon's own App Store.
-We also don't want folks to expect a high-quality build either, as Amazon had to cut costs and it did so in the overall build, which is made from plastic.
+Keep in mind that the Fire HD 10 runs an Amazon-centric version of Android, and it doesn't have access to the Google Play Store.
+That's not to say you can't still download apps.
+You just have to take advantage of Amazon's own App Store.
+We also don't want folks to expect a high-quality build either, as Amazon had to cut costs, and it did so in the overall build, which is made from plastic.

 Pros: